historical-theology/bibletime-manjaro-themes/README.md

 Verified working in Manjaro i3 19.0.2 with BibleTime 2.11.2-1 installed from the official Manjaro Community repository.

 ### Installation
-Copy (with root permission) the .css file of the theme that you would like to use to BibleTime's theme directory:
+1) Copy (with root permission) the .css file of the theme that you would like to use to BibleTime's theme directory:

 `/usr/share/bibletime/display-templates/`

+2) Open BibleTime and select the theme at Settings --> Configure BibleTime --> Display --> Available Display Styles.